quietui/quiet/docs/docs/using-components.md

 </script>
 ```

 You can also listen to native events on custom elements.
-However, it's important to understand that native events occur _inside_ the component's shadow DOM and are [retargeted to the host](https://javascript.info/shadow-dom-events), so they may not always work the way you expect — particularly in complex components.
-If a custom event is available, it's always better to use it over a native one.
+However, it's important to understand that native events occur _inside_ the component's shadow DOM and are [retargeted to the host](https://javascript.info/shadow-dom-events), so they may not always work the way you expect — particularly in complex components. ==If a custom event is available, it's always better to use it over a native one.==

 :::warn
 Event bubbling is a common pitfall.
 In the same way native HTML elements all dispatch a `click` event, Quiet components may dispatch custom events that aren't unique to the component.
 [Learn more about custom event bubbling.](https://www.abeautifulsite.net/posts/custom-event-names-and-the-bubbling-problem/)